-A thorough analysis of disintegration behaviour is vital for the formulation of new fast-melt tablets (FMTs) to ensure reliable and consistent drug release.
+A thorough analysis of disintegration behavior is vital for the formulation of new fast-melt tablets (FMTs) to ensure reliable and consistent drug release.
 The tablet or wafer has to be resilient enough to endure manufacturing and shipping, yet release sufficient disintegrants to deliver an optimum dissolution rate.
-The Tablet Disintegration Rig facilitates reliable assessment of the mechanical properties of FMTs.
+The Tablet Disintegration Rig facilitates a reliable assessment of the mechanical properties of FMTs.
 The rig closely replicates the in vivo conditions of the human mouth, enabling manufacturers to examine water absorption and the disintegration of associated particles.

 Tablet Disintegration Rig and typical graph

 How to Measure Mucoadhesion

 The swelling and disintegration properties of gel coatings, which are designed to adhere to the intestine or other mucosae, determine the time taken for the dissipation of the gel and the subsequent release of active ingredients.
 Using a cylinder probe, manufacturers can track changes in sample thickness over specified immersion times, whilst penetration tests provide information on the movement of the penetration front and the increase in gel layer thickness.
 Mucoadhesive testing measures the adhesion of polymeric devices to a mucosal surface in conditions similar to those in the body.

 The hard capsule is an ideal pharmaceutical form for producing several types of products because it can function either as a simple edible package to deliver its coated particulate contents to the start of the GI tract or it can be converted by coating into a complex delivery system.
 The brittleness, hardness and flexibility of hard gel capsules impact their ability to be filled and to withstand variable storage conditions.